greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_percentile_agg.html.md

 ## <a id="topic_upgrade"></a>Upgrading the Module

-If you upgraded from and used the `gp_percentile_agg` module in Greenplum Database version 6.21.x, you must upgrade the module to obtain the improvements introduced in Greenplum Database version 6.22.0.
+If you upgraded from and used the `gp_percentile_agg` module in Greenplum Database version 6.21.x, you must upgrade the module to obtain the bug fix and improvements introduced in Greenplum Database version 6.22.0.

 To upgrade, drop and recreate the `gp_percentile_agg` extension in each database in which you are using the module: